 1. Be the change yourself.
 You have heard that before, of course.
 That does not make it any less real.
-If you want others to listen to you and to influence, so that positive impact is implemented or, to cut off the negatives being generated, you need to make your personal choices too.
-That is a firm commitment.
+If you want others to listen to you and to influence, so that positive impact is implemented or, to cut off the negatives being generated, you need to make your correspondent personal choices too.
+That shall be as a firm commitment as possible.
 I have no car for more than six years; I use public transportation as much as possible.
 I have bought three new pieces of clothes in the last three years, and 2 of them are second hand, one was to support a community in need.
-My husband and I are five days a week vegetarian, and we have been learning to cook new delicious dishes, something Covid-19 even helped around.
+My husband and I are five days a week vegetarian, and we have been learning to cook new delicious dishes, something Covid-19 even helped somehow.
 Products we buy tend to be sustainable and recyclable.
 I carry my reusable bottle of water and shopping bag.
 I still have not found a good-enough solution for my air travelling, however.
 These are only a few simple examples from a much longer list, and each person needs to define their own way of going on about what they can do to hold a more sustainable living.
 The point here is that, even if your personal impact is ridiculously low (and believe me it is higher than you think) while compared to the impact of companies, if you want to see a change in the world you need to be it.
-If your line of work, like mine, is along with sustainable development, it is imperative you can show the example to customers, friends and family.
+If your line of work, like mine, is along sustainable development, it is imperative you can show the example to customers, friends and family.
 Your reputation depends upon that unless you are in the "green-washing" business.
 And customers can smell inauthenticity from miles away.

 2. Don't focus on your customer negative impacts.
 Focus on the positives.
-Yes, to be serious about being environmental and socially responsible, a company needs to know their impact and their footprint, as well as their externalities.
+Yes, to be serious about being environmentally and socially responsible, a company needs to know their impact and their footprint, as well as their externalities.
 To help a customer to put a baseline together is excellent, but it is not attractive.
 Nobody wants to face problems and issues at all times.
 No one likes to be told about their flaws.
 But we all want to know about our potential.
 Learn about our possibilities.
 Feel we are trusted as capable.
 That is an approach that works better and feels better.
 It is a mindset.
 And as such, requires training.
 The most effective communication I can have with customers is about opportunities.
 About the significant actions, they can take; about the improvements and opportunities at their reach.
 That is where I try to focus.

 4. Tell stories!
 Yes, you have heard that one too.
 I am telling no secrets in this article, am I?
 But again, it is just worth saying that people are more in touch with a plan if they can personally identify with it.
 Nothing is more effective than storytelling.
 Only, in this case, I am not talking about fantasy tales.
 I am referring to benchmarking and successful examples that can inspire.
-There are sufficient cases out there of companies doing good, being successful while doing good and creating a pool of admiration and talents around them that makes them strong to face almost any market challenge.
-Leaders, CEOs, executives and companies long for praise and reputation.
+There are sufficient cases out there of companies doing good, being successful while doing good and creating a pool of admiration and talents around them that makes them resilient to face almost any market challenge.
+Leaders, CEOs, executives and companies aim at praise and good reputation.
 Help them to see and believe they can be admired by their good values as leaders, and they will do a greater job.

 5. Be honest about what you do not know.
 Sometimes you are not the right one to help.
 Environmental and social change for good is a vast territory, and no one has all the answers.
 Sometimes, things get complex, and an expert or various are welcome.
 Other times you need to invite collaboration.
 And a few times you need to let go, referring to someone better qualified.
 There is no shame in that and, your customer may notice down the road you are not that good in something if you are not playing honestly.
 That would be only damaging to you.
 A long-term perspective and a generous mindset work better for us consultants in the sustainable business field.
-We are not Wall-street wolves, and it does not benefit us to think competitively among ourselves.
-That is a belief, and I see many who do not follow this practice.
-Still, I can only talk about what I feel right.
+We are not Wall-Street wolves, and it does not benefit us to think competitively among ourselves.
+That is my personal belief, and I see many who do not follow this practice.
+Still, I can only talk about what I feel is right.

 6. Celebrate every small action of your customer in the right direction.
 We tend to forget that, but the positive stimulus is the most powerful one.
-If you can help your customer to feel good about him or herself or the whole team or organisation to feel good about what they accomplished, do not waste time in making it so.
+If you can help your customer to feel good about him or herself or the whole team or organisation to feel good about what they accomplished, do not waste time and make it so.
 Multiply the good feeling.
 Exaggerate even.
 The war on waste does not apply here.